FireVered/random_functions/README.md

 # I got 'number too big' / 'number to small' error
-There are probably a few numbers in the power of a realy big number ook for '4' in the last 9 integers in the witch will hint about powers and then look for big numbers like:
+There are probably a few numbers in the power of a realy big number ook for '4' in the last 9 integers in the which will hint about powers and then look for big numbers like:
 10000034 in the input or the 5 floats .